Spend the night on the Great Wall of China

 Reaction from Chinese netizens

-Chinese netizens have offered mixed reactions to the news on Weibo, a popular micro-blogging site.
+Chinese netizens have offered mixed reactions to the sleepover contest on Weibo, a popular micro-blogging site.

-Some question how wise it is to sleep in an open-air room.
+Some question how wise it is to spend the night in an open-air room.

 "With the temperature in Beijing now, I fear you'd die of heat," said Weibo user Taozi Wei Jiaxin Tang.
 "And the mosquitoes all over this wild mountain.
 Oh my God.
 Forget about it."